What is Beanstalk?

 How do allocations work?

-Purchases and sales of funds through Beanstalk are made once a week.
-We use the allocation that is set on your account on the previous working day to determine the allocation that is applied to any new contributions received at that point.
+Purchases and sales of funds through Beanstalk are made once a week on Tuesdays (or the working day after if a holiday).
+We use the allocation that is set at midday on your account on the previous working day to determine the allocation that is applied to any new contributions received at that point.

 Why don’t you allow over 80% in the L&G cash trust fund?